chandansingh01/gatsby-netlify-cms/src/pages/meetups/august-2018.md

       Ben will tell us all about the power of functional programming, specifically memoization and how it can help speed up frequently used side effect-less functions.
+  - image: /img/jakob-dalbjorn-730178-unsplash.jpg
+    name: Victor Hanks
+    presentationTitle: A Journey To React
+    text: >-
+      We all have a question when stating something new and what will it result if not done correctly, a'las we are just humans with a mind full of doubts.
 location:
   mapsLatitude: 64.843779
   mapsLink: 'https://goo.gl/maps/LLgicn3zGuy'